-Net interest income is our largest source of revenue and represents the amount by which interest income on interest earning assets exceeds the interest expense paid on interest bearing liabilities.
+Net interest income is our largest source of revenue and represents the amount by which interest income from interest earning assets exceeds the interest expense incurred on interest bearing liabilities.
 Net interest income is affected by many factors, including our volume and mix of average earning assets; our volume and mix of deposits and other interest bearing liabilities; our net interest margin; our core spread, which is how we describe the difference between the yield on our non-purchased loans and our cost of interest bearing deposits ("COIBD"); and other factors.

 Net interest income and net interest margin are analyzed in this discussion on an FTE basis.
 The adjustment to convert net interest income to an FTE basis consists of dividing tax-exempt interest income by one minus the statutory federal income tax rate of 21%.
-The FTE adjustments to net interest income were \$6.9 million in 2022, \$4.7 million in 2021 and \$6.0 million in 2020.
+The FTE adjustments to net interest income were \$10.8 million in 2023, \$6.9 million in 2022 and \$4.7 million in 2021.
 No adjustments have been made in this analysis for income exempt from state income taxes or for interest expense deductions disallowed under the provisions of the Internal Revenue Code ("IRC") as a result of investments in certain tax-exempt securities.